Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 "females" are two fundamentally different creatures―different bodies, different organs, different brains, different desires, different functions―so if "maleness" and "femaleness" might not even really exist as concrete categories, what does this say about society?
-If "woman" as a feminine, delicate, weak, submissive category of person does not actually exist, and "man" as a strong, dominant, powerful, clever category of person does not actually exist, then what are we?

-I feel that we still struggle with this particular crisis.
-We still have not really gotten over the idea of differentiation as an essentializing process, and not merely as a tendency of variation.
-I feel that, for most of my life, I too have struggled with this.
-"Reconcil\[ing] my understanding of my self and my loved ones with these dominating frameworks of interpretation," as I said at the beginning.
-These frameworks of interpretation that are imposed on us.

-Their solution to the crisis was simple.
-Pretend it does not exist, and create more justification for our ordering of society.
-So they came up with the concept of "gender."
-While sex is variable, diverse, _queer_, our society is not.
-Maybe it is God who instructed in us Sexism as an ordering society, and while nature does not know God's light, we do.
-Or maybe we just know that gender is too powerful a whip to cast aside.
-Maybe having gender is actually what makes us _better_ than nature.
+That is not to say that "woman" and "man" as social constructs do not or should not exist.
+For me, the very fact that many trans people construct their bodies and selfs in line with these constructions is enough proof to justify their existence. _I do not seek to prescribe any origin of meaning_.
+But we must acknowledge that there is no concrete "matter" to these concepts.
+Historically, we have believed that there is some kind of intelligible origin of "women" and "men," and that we would find it by dissecting our brains, our bodies, our genome, our hormones.
+The reality is, however, that differentiation does not occur on such rigid, binary, essential lines.
+The reality is that humans, just as all of nature, are messy.
+That our sex may not be cleanly cleaved into "male/man" and "female/woman."

+And yet we still view the differentiation of nature as not merely an element of fluid variability, but of essentializing naturalization.
+That we diverge not into a soup, but into rigid categories with clear, definable, and observable boundaries.
+And it is a struggle, for many of us, to reconcile our existence with these processes of categorization.

+For sexologists, solving the crisis was simple.
+Just close your eyes.
+Feel the world as one of _definable_ boundaries.
+Feel the body that does not conform.
+Pick a category.
+Pick up your scalpel and your suture.
+Fix the body.

+You see, maybe sex really is fluid.
+But we know better than nature.
+We are civilized.
+We know the difference between man and woman.
+So those whose bodies do not, we will ensure they do.
+If sex is so wild, then let us create the civilized concept of gender.

 So at its core, the resultant differentiation between sex and gender freed gender from sex.
 And that meant we may freely modify the body to enforce gender upon it.
 So when intersex children are born, we do just that.
 We mutilate them without their knowledge or permission.
 We tell them how they must dress, how they must act, the kind of person they must marry.
 We tell them, if they do this, society will love them.
-Their husband will love them (intersex people are usually turned into girls).
+Their heterosexual spouse will love them.
 And in fact, we do this to each and every baby born.
 We write on their birth certificate what gender they must perform.
-In fact, we tell them its essential to their very being.
+We tell them its essential to their very being.

 And when I, a trans person, suggest that I was actually born a woman, we modify the birth certificate to say that all along, I was truly a natural woman.
 That